atmulyana/react-input-validator/docs/index.md

 to the checkbox.
 We can use [`has`](https://developer.mozilla.org/en-US/docs/Web/API/FormData/has) method of `FormData`.
 So, we just need the name of the checkbox.
-If there is no other checbox whose the same name the we may ignore the value of the checkbox.
+If there is no other checbox whose the same name then we may ignore the value of the checkbox.

 > To deal with a group of checkboxes whose the same name, please use
 > [`CheckBoxes`](#checkboxes) component.